Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 #### Agility

-I observed the frames of Orochi X's ground special at different levels of Agility to see what kind of an impact it actually has.
+I observed the frames of a few different characters' ground specials (f.e.
+Orochi X) at different levels of Agility to see what kind of an impact it actually has.
 It turns out the logic behind Agility is a bit stranger than expected.
 Here's a table to illustrate:

 | Agility | Lv.
 1 | Lv.
 2 | Lv.
 3 | Lv.
 4 | Lv.
 5 | Lv.
 6 | Lv.
 7 | Lv.
 8 | Lv.
 9 | Lv.
 10 |
 | ------- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ------ |